piranha/cyrax/docs/index.rst

 distribution prefers (it's present in most of major distributions, particularly in Debian and MacPorts), or use ``easy_install``::

-   sudo easy_install jinja2
+   pip install jinja2

 Get the cyrax by either cloning repository_ or downloading an archive_.

 If you want to use built-in webserver, you could also install CherryPy 3, either by your distribution tools or by ``easy_install``::

-   sudo easy_install CherryPy
+   pip install CherryPy

 .. _repository: http://hg.piranha.org.ua/cyrax/
 .. _archive: http://hg.piranha.org.ua/cyrax/archive/tip.tar.gz